-Both bamboo and hardwood flooring exhibit beautiful natural variation in the grain with a superb look and feel that oozes quality.
-Both are available in a wide range of styles and are highly versatile equally suiting traditional homes, ultra-modern decors, and anything in between.
+Both bamboo and hardwood flooring exhibit beautiful, natural variations in the grain with a superb look and feel that oozes quality.
+Moreover, they are both available in a wide range of styles and are highly versatile.
+They equally suit traditional homes, ultra-modern decors, and anything in between.

 EASE OF INSTALLATION